CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

--  Click on the |Inline03| button and add the module *IdentifyTertiaryObjects* located under the module category *“Object Processing”.* Add it to the pipeline by clicking the “+ Add to Pipeline” button.
+-  Click on the |Inline03| button and add the module *IdentifyTertiaryObjects* located under the module category *“Object Processing”.* Add it to the pipeline by clicking the |Inline12| button.

 -  In this module, for the “Select the larger identified objects” module setting, select “Cells” from the drop-down list.